This topic describes terms used in ApsaraMQ for RocketMQ to help you better understand and use the service.

 producer instance

 A producer instance refers to a producer client.
-Different producer instances can run in different processes or run on different hosts.
-Producer instances can run threads in a secure manner.
+Different producer instances can run in different processes or on different machines.
+Producer instances are thread-safe.
 A producer instance can run multiple threads in the same process.

 consumer

 A consumer, also known as a message subscriber, receives and consumes messages.
-Consumers can consume messages in two modes:
+In ApsaraMQ for RocketMQ, consumers can be divided into the following types:

-• Pull: Consumers pull messages from ApsaraMQ for RocketMQ.
-Only the TCP client SDK for Java supports the pull mode.
+Pull consumer: Consumers of this type actively pull messages from ApsaraMQ for RocketMQ.
+Only the TCP SDK for Java supports this type of consumer.

 For more information, see Methods and parameters and Subscribe to messages.